Like most things surrounding the internet, email is a mixed bag when it comes to employees’ productivity.

 “I guess I assumed I was blind copied on the email, so I went to forward it to my wife, but instead ‘replied all.’
 My sarcastic response was something to the effect of, ‘I don’t think I would pay a dollar to attend this seminar, since I could probably run it myself.
 I’ll have to come up with an excuse not to be there!’
 As soon as I hit send, I realized my mistake,” he shares.

 As you can see, not checking recipients twice can lead to some bad results, that don’t just reflect poorly on you – they could reflect poorly on your entire organization!

-Since what you write in email or digital messengers lives forever and can be seen by anyone, make sure that you always present your best side when using these mediums to communicate.
+Since what you write in an email or digital messenger lives forever and can be seen by anyone, make sure that you always present your best side when using these mediums to communicate.

 One of the best examples of this comes from the 16th president of the United States, Abraham Lincoln.
 Although Lincoln never sent an email (we’re pretty confident stating that as fact), we imagine he would have followed our advice – he certainly did when it came to writing letters.

 On July 4, 1863, the United States was in the throes of the Civil War.
 On this particular day, Confederate General Robert E. Lee was trapped between the Potomac River and the oncoming Union Army.
 It seemed that victory was certain for the Union.
 President Lincoln ordered his own General, Robert Meade, to press forward and end the war.

 General Meade, for some reason, thought this tactic unwise and did the opposite.
 Lincoln was furious.
 He wrote a lengthy letter to his general, ridiculing him, and expressing his anger at Meade’s decision.